Textualize/rich/docs/assignment3/report.md

 5. **Is the documentation clear about all the different outcomes?** The inner helper `align_text` has a short docstring that explains its role.
 The main function does not have a docstring that lists every branch (for example, all three alignment options or when the title or subtitle are present or missing).
 To understand all possible outcomes, we had to read the code.
 So the docs help a bit, but they are not enough on their own for someone who wants to see every path the code can take.

-## Function 4: **ratio_resolve** (Ratio)
+## Function 4: **rich_console** (Progress bar)
-In @14-72 @ `rich/_ratio.py`
+In @156-198 @ `rich/progress_bar.py`

 1. **Did the tool and our manual count match?**
-   - Lizard reports cyclomatic complexity 17 for this function.
+   - Lizard reports cyclomatic complexity 21 for this function.
-   - Jingze manually counted 17: a base complexity of 1, plus contributions from explicit control flow (while, if, and for loops) of 5, comprehensions/generators of 6, and boolean/ternary operators of 5.
+   - Jingze manually counted 21: a base complexity of 1, plus contributions from explicit control flow (if) of 9, and boolean/ternary operators of 11.
 The counts matched.
 2. **Is the function only complex, or also long?**

    It is only complex, not long.
-The function only has about 25 lines of actual executable code.
+The function only has about 40 lines of actual executable code.
 However, it has a high logic density.
 Almost every line performs a calculation involving a conditional check or an iteration.
 3. **What does the function do?**

-   The function implements a layout resolution algorithm.
-Its purpose is to divide the `total` space among a list of `Edge` objects.
+   This is the core rendering method for the `ProgressBar` widget.
+It generates the `Segment` objects (text + style) that the console displays.

-   It handles complex constraints: some edges have fixed sizes, some have minimum sizes, and others expand based on ratios.
-The algorithm iterates to resolve flexible edges, ensuring that if an edge shrinks below its minimum, it gets locked to that minimum, triggering a recalculation of the remaining space.
+   It handles determining the width and mode (ASCII/Unicode) and deciding whether to show a "Pulse" animation (for indeterminate progress) or a standard bar; furthermore, it calculates exactly how many "full bars", "half bars", and "empty spaces" are needed based on the completion percentage, while selecting the correct colors and styles for each part (completed, finished, remaining).

 4. **Do we count exceptions (try/except)?**